eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

     [1] 3 2 2

-Instead, we need to get it into e.g. 2 x 2 x 3, with the *third* dimension reflecting the bands.
-To do this, we use the `aperm()` function to transpose an array, with argument `c(2, 3, 1)` – moving the second dimension to the first, the third to the second, and the first to the third.
-Then, we can see that the dimensions of the array are
+Instead, we need to get it into e.g. 2 x 2 x 3, with the *third* dimension reflecting the number of bands (or layers) To do this, we use the `aperm()` function to transpose an array, with argument `c(2, 3, 1)` – moving the second dimension to the first, the third to the second, and the first to the third.
+Then, we can see that the dimensions of the array are correct:
-correct:

 ``` r
 tci_10m_preview_perm <- tci_10m_preview %>%